lindavr/Docs/ContributorGuide/git-commands-for-master.md

 7. Create your new article or make changes to an existing article, by creating/modifying files in the local working directory (`c:\users\user-account\repository-name\`).
 Use Windows Explorer to open and create new markdown files, and use your markdown editor to edit them.

-8. Each time you create/modify/delete files in your working directory, you will want to "add" them to the staging area (aka: Index), then "commit" them from your working branch into your persisted copy of your branch :
+8. As you create/modify/delete files in your working directory, you will want to "add" them to the staging area (aka: Index), then "commit" them from your working branch into your persisted copy of your branch, on a regular basis :

         git add -A
         git commit –m "<comment>"